List of tallest buildings in Saint John, New Brunswick

 This is a list of the tallest buildings in Saint John, New Brunswick.
 Saint John is a city on the Fundy coast of New Brunswick and is the first incorporated city in Canada.
-It is the capital and second largest city in the province.
+It is the second largest city in the province of New Brunswick.

-As of 2025, Saint John contains 8 buildings that stand taller than 50 m and 12 high-rise buildings that exceed 30 m (98 ft) in height.
+As of 2026, Saint John contains 5 buildings that stand taller than 50 m and 14 high-rise buildings that exceed 30 m (98 ft) in height.
 The tallest building in the city is the 19-storey, 81 m Brunswick Square.
 This building is tied with Assumption Place in Moncton for the tallest building in New Brunswick.
 In addition, Brunswick Square is the second largest office building by floor space in all of Atlantic Canada, after the Maritime Centre in Halifax.
-The second-tallest building in the city is Saint John City Hall, standing at 55.2 m tall with 15 storeys.
+The second-tallest building in the city is the J.D Irving Building standing at 61 m (200 ft) tall with 12 storeys.

-In July 2018, Irving Oil began construction on a new headquarters in Uptown Saint John, next to the imperial theatre.
-This building is 11 storeys and 59 m in height, making it the city's second tallest building.
-The tallest proposed development that could be under construction soon in Saint John is the Coast Guard Redevelopment project, with three proposed towers all 52 m tall with 12 floors.
-If constructed, the Coast Guard Redevelopment will be the single largest residential construction project ever undertaken in New Brunswick.
+In June 2016, Irving Oil began construction on a new headquarters in Uptown Saint John, next to the imperial theatre.
+This building is 11 storeys and 59 m in height, making it the city's third tallest building.
+The tallest building under construction in Saint John is the Fundy Quay Buildings, with four proposed buildings the South-west building was finished in early 2026, the North-Western Building will be 19 floors, the North-East Building is unknown as of 2026 and the South-East Building will also be 6 floors.
+If constructed, The Fundy Quay Buildings will be the single largest residential construction project ever undertaken in New Brunswick.

-A new 11-storey residential high-rise, 99 King, is under construction as of 2025.
+A new 11-storey residential high-rise, 99 King, is under construction as of 2026.
 Upon completion, it would be the first residential high-rise built in the city in over 30 years.

 Tallest buildings

 View from New Brunswick Route 1, looking north-east.

-This list ranks buildings in Saint John that stand at least 30 metres (98 ft) tall, based on CTBUH height measurement standards.
+This list ranks buildings in Saint John that stand at least 25 metres (82ft) tall, based on CTBUH height measurement standards.
 This includes spires and architectural details but does not include antenna masts.
+Some structures are included but for only reference purposes this includes structures like the Coleson Cove Generating Station.